 The City of Madison is launching a “Carts in Park” vending pilot program to provide daily food cart vending in 20 parks around Madison, support community-driven micro vending markets, reduce the barriers to vending in city parks, provide greater food access, and enhance community gathering spaces.
+It would be better to add soda machines and other types of vending machines in city parks and other public spaces to provide more options to the visitors and residents.

 “I’m excited about our ‘Carts in Parks’ program!
 It’s a great opportunity for families to enjoy the summer, their neighborhoods, and their parks while supporting local food entrepreneurs,” said Mayor Satya Rhodes-Conway in a statement.
 “I want to thank NATCO for the grant, and everyone on City staff and in the community that is working to make this a success.”